 Simple to make and the perfect side dish to anything off the grill, these Grilled Potatoes are my go-to recipe!
 They’re great served straight off the grill, or tossed with the optional butter and green onions.
 We make these both ways several times per week to go along with protein and veggies on the grill.
-This side dish is naturally gluten free and dairy free if you choose dairy free butter, or the plain version.
+This side dish is naturally gluten-free and dairy-free if you choose dairy-free butter, or the plain version.
 Either way you go, I know you’re going to love these potatoes as much as we do.

 These Grilled Potatoes are another of my super simple recipes that get requested all the time.
 They’re so simple in fact that they’re barely a recipe!
 But every single time I make them for company, I always get asked for the recipe.

 So I finally wrote it down to share with you as well.
-These potatoes are so flavorful, and easily turn into the star of the show.
+These potatoes are so flavorful and easily turn into the star of the show.
 Pair them simply with grilled meat like Italian sausages, chicken, steak, or pork chops.
 From there you can add a couple of veggies to the grill, and dinner is done.

 Ingredients & Substitutions

-- Potatoes – Yukon gold are my favorite to grill by far and away.
+- Potatoes – Yukon golds are my favorite to grill by far and away.
 They stay perfectly moist and get nice browned grill marks as well.
 Russets also work but they tend to be dryer.
 Any red potato will work here but they don’t brown as well.
 We make these so often I use any potato I have, but Yukon gold will give you the best result.
 Sweet potatoes also work here, but they cook a bit faster.

 - Avocado oil – a small amount to toss together with the sliced potatoes to keep them from sticking to the grill.
 You can also use any cooking oil you’d like with a high heat rating.